cloudspannerecosystem/autoscaler/terraform/cloud-functions/per-project/README.md

     gcloud app create --region="${APP_ENGINE_LOCATION}"
     ```

-7. Create a database to store the state of the Autoscaler.
-    State can be stored in either Firestore or Cloud Spanner.
+7. The Autoscaler state can be stored in either Firestore or Cloud Spanner.

-    In case you want to use Firestore, create a new instance
+    In case you want to use Firestore, update the database created with the
-    if your project does not have yet.
+    Google App Engine app to use [Firestore native mode][firestore-native].

     ```sh
-    gcloud firestore databases create --region="${APP_ENGINE_LOCATION}"
+    gcloud firestore databases update --type=firestore-native
     ```

     In case you want to use Cloud Spanner, no action is needed at this point.